-As you can see, the average cost only depends on the number of bets you place in a succession.
-The first two examples consist only of one bet each, which means the roulette house edge (2.7%) gets applied only once.
+As you can see, the average cost depends on the number of bets you place in succession, nothing more than that.
+The first two examples both consist of one bet only, which means the house edge (2.7%) also gets applied only once.

-The four following examples consist of two bets, which means the house edge gets applied two in times in a row, causing the players to lose more in the long run.
-There are three bets in the last example, which is why the average cost is the highest.
+The four following examples consist of two bets, which means the house edge gets applied two times in a row, causing the players to lose more over the long run.
+The last example consists of three bets, which is why the average cost is the highest of all.

-The theoretical return of this strategy is great, especially when compared to the possible wins you can achieve, but the chances to win big are extremely low, as you would expect.
-It’s a good strategy to try out if you have a couple of bucks you don’t mind losing, but you really shouldn’t expect to win huge amounts of money, as it’s really unlikely.
+The theoretical return of this strategy is high, especially when compared to the possible wins you could achieve, but the chances of winning big are extremely low, as you would expect.
+This is a good strategy to try out if you have a couple of bucks you don’t mind losing, but you really shouldn’t expect to win huge amounts of money, as this is unlikely.

-Regardless of whether you win or lose, you will only play two or three spins tops.
-If you are looking for a way to play roulette that actually lets you enjoy the game for longer periods of time, I strongly suggest checking out other of my roulette strategies.
-You might find a better alternative there.
+Regardless of whether you win or lose, you will only play two or three spins at the most.
+If you are looking for a way of playing roulette that allows you to enjoy the game for longer periods of time, I strongly suggest you check out my other roulette strategies.
+You might find a better alternative.

-However, if you decide to use the All-in strategy, make sure to have realistic expectations and to check the bet size limits in your brick-and-mortar or online casino thoroughly, so that you know whether you’ll be able to place the last bet of your series in case you manage to make it that far.
+However, if you decide to use the All-in strategy, make sure your expectations remain realistic and that you verify the bet size limits at your brick-and-mortar or online casino, so that you know whether you’ll be permitted to place the last bet of your series if you manage to make it that far.